aks861999/Spotify-Sequential-Recommendation-System/README.md

 ### 2. EDA and Statistical Analysis

 **Artist and track distributions** are visualised with log-scale histograms.
-The y-axis log scaling is not cosmetic — it is necessary to see the shape of the distribution, which would appear as a flat spike against a near-zero baseline on a linear scale.
+The y-axis log scaling is not cosmetic, it is necessary to see the shape of the distribution, which would appear as a flat spike against a near-zero baseline on a linear scale.

 **Power-law fitting:**
 ```python